Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering

 \section{Additional Related Works}

 Apart from the scheduling works in Sec.~\ref{sec:closely_related}, many additional works seek to accelerate individual LLM requests in a series of aspects.
-For example, FlashAttention~\cite{dao2022flashattention} and FlashDecoding~\cite{hong2024flashdecoding} algorithms seek to accelerate LLM inference at the operator level; model-quantization~\cite{kim2023squeezellm} and prefill-decode-separation~\cite{zhong_distserve_2024} methods have been proposed to maximize backend utilization.
-Besides, speculative decoding methods like \cite{cai2024medusa} are also applied to improve the inference throughput by accelerating the decoding process.
-These works are orthogonal to us and can work together with Justitia.
+For example, FlashAttention~\cite{dao2022flashattention} and FlashDecoding~\cite{hong2024flashdecoding} algorithms seek to accelerate LLM inference at the operator level; model-quantization~\cite{kim2023squeezellm} and prefill-decode-separation~\cite{zhong_distserve_2024} methods have been proposed to maximize backend utilization; Speculative decoding methods like \cite{cai2024medusa} are also applied to improve the inference throughput by accelerating the decoding process.